books

 The book features depictions of Aristasian IRL role play, called life theatre

-I find the whole concept of worldbuilding fascinating - despite Aristasians really not being fond of everything past '63 and especially seems to despise the Swinging Sixties and The Beatles. 🤨
+I find the whole concept of world building fascinating - despite Aristasians really not being fond of everything past '63 and especially seems to despise the Swinging Sixties and The Beatles. 🤨

 I found the book quite amusing and I liked the style of writing as well.